 Novo Nordisk Foundation Research Centres

-DanStem, following investments from NovoNordisk and DCSR, is a research group focussed insulin producing beta cells and cancer research already located at the University of Copenhagen.
+DanStem, following investments from NovoNordisk and DCSR, is a research group focused on insulin producing beta cells and cancer research.
+DanStem is located at the University of Copenhagen.

-The Novo Nordisk Foundation Centre for Basic Metabolic Research is a centre of bringing scientific discoveries from the laboratory to the society in an effort to tackle some of today’s biggest challenges – diabetes and obesity.
-The close interdisciplinary collaboration between more than 100 skilled scientists enables more effective discovery strategies to prevent, control and, ultimately cure metabolic diseases.
+The Novo Nordisk Foundation Centre for Basic Metabolic Research brings scientific discoveries from the laboratory to society in an effort to tackle some of today’s biggest challenges – diabetes and obesity.
+The close interdisciplinary collaboration between more than 100 skilled scientists enables more effective discovery strategies to prevent, control and ultimately cure metabolic diseases.